 The information we collect from you will be shared with fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance or employment in future.
-Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found by contacting dataprotectionofficer@gov.wales
+Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found by contacting dataprotectionofficer@gov.wales https://gov.wales/privacy-notice-welsh-government-grants

-Further information is also available at: https://beta.gov.wales/privacy-notice-welsh-government-grants